-The Labour History Research Unit is led by Dr Jonathan Davies and Professor Rohan McWilliamm, and a number of other research-active staff contribute to the Unit's work.
+The Labour History Research Unit is led by Dr Jonathan Davis and Professor Rohan McWilliam, and a number of other research-active staff contribute to the Unit's work.

 Dr Jonathan Davis is Director of the LHRU.
 His research focuses on two areas: the Soviet Union and the Labour Party, and the global changes to politics, economics and society since the 1980s.
 He has published widely on Labour-Soviet relations during the revolutionary and Stalinist eras as well as the 1980s.

 His latest book is The Global 1980s: People, Power and Profit (Routledge, 2019), and he co-edited Labour and the Left in the 1980s (MUP, 2018), contributing a chapter assessing Neil Kinnock's restructuring of the party in light of the changes taking place in Gorbachev’s Soviet Union; The Second Labour Government 1929-1931: a reappraisal (MUP, 2011) with a chapter considering how being in power affected Labour’s relations with the Kremlin; and The British Labour Party and the Wider World: domestic politics, internationalism and foreign policy (I. B. Tauris, 2008; paperback 2012).
 His chapter in this volume reconsidered Labour's political thought and the Soviet Union in the interwar years.
 He also contributed a chapter on visits made by Morgan Philips Price and Arthur Henderson to revolutionary Russia to Labour, British radicalism and the First World War (MUP, 2018).
 All of these these books came out of highly successful conferences held at ARU.